 But it depends on the benefit project management is expected to provide.
-It can actually make sense to start directly with resource planning.
+It can actually make sense to introduce tactical resource planning in the beginning.
 In this case, project management is only introduced in a second step.

 Special Download: 3 Important Points for your Tactical Resource Planning (PDF file)